 The paper is structured as follows.
-In section 2.1 we describe Bayesian model comparison and show how the model evidence can be appproximated.
-In section 2.2 we describe our probabilistic model for fMRI and show how approximate inference can proceed.
+In the next section we describe BMC and show how the model evidence can be approximated.
+In later sections we describe our probabilistic model for fMRI and show how approximate inference can proceed.
 We also describe a variant of the model using 'tissue-type priors' that make use of anatomical information.
 In the results section the method is applied to simulated data to illustrate the properties of COI analysis and to compare nested versus non-nested model comparison of hemodynamic basis sets.
 Results on an event-related fMRI data set illustrate Bayesian selection of signal and noise models and Bayesian ANOVA.